Immigration to Ukraine

 Types of investments

-The share capital of the company can be used for buying property (including buying real estate, other assets or commodity) as well as for current operations of the company.
+The share capital of the company can be used for buying property (including buying real estate, other assets, or commodities) as well as for the current operations of the company.

 Step 1 – Application for Immigration Permit